Concise descriptions of core Go concepts

 A map is an unordered collection of key-value pairs: make, literals, default zero value, size, add, find, delete, and iterate.

-A switch-case-default statement is a shorter and cleaner way to write a sequence of if-else statements: no condition, case lists, fallthrough, break and continue, execution order.
+A switch-case-default statement is a shorter and cleaner way to write a sequence of if-else statements.

 Packages in a nutshell